 Another piece of advice I have is to get involved in the autism community online, who often use the #actuallyautistic tag on social media.
 This is a safe space exclusively for autistic people to ask questions, share concerns and successes with one another.
 I’m sure there are similar tags for parents and carers of newly diagnosed autistic people, too.

 Thank you to Rebekah for giving us an insight to her life with autism.
-You can visit her blog here.
+Visit her blog – https://rebekahgillian.co.uk.